 * Correspondence: gesualdo@staff.uni-marburg.de

 Abstract: Objective: In Colombia, many first-year university students consume unhealthy food, are physically inactive, and drink regularly, which can be associated with the behavior of social ties, living with social ties, and time with peers.
 The present cross-sectional study assessed the association between health behaviors of first-semester students and these factors.
 Method: N = 189 (Mage = 18.79; SD = 1.07; female = 68.8%) first-semester students in Colombia completed an online questionnaire investigating current and expected health behaviors as well as influencing factors.
+ANCOVAs, bivariate correlations, moderation analyses and hierarchical regressions were used to analyze the data.
 Results: Expected food consumption (stronger among participants who live with parents) as well as current and expected heavy drinking and binge drinking (stronger among participants who do not live with parents) were significantly correlated to the respective parental behavior.
 Current and expected drinking was significantly correlated to the partner’s drinking.
 Expected physical activity was correlated with peers’ physical activity.
 The partner’s attempts to encourage drinking moderated the association between participants’ current and expected drinking with the partner’s drinking.
 Time spent with peers was related to heavy drinking and engaging in more physical activity.
-Conclusion: Parents play a significant role in student’s food consumption and drinking.
+Conclusion: In Colombia, parents appear to play a significant role in their offspring’s health behaviors during their first semester at university, particularly regarding food consumption and alcohol use.
 Partner’s drinking and time spent with peers are strongly related to heavy drinking.

 Keywords: first-semester freshmen; food consumption; physical activity; alcohol use; Colombia

+Note.
+N = total number of respondents; M = mean; SD = standard deviation

 1. Introduction

-During their first semester at university, many students tend to engage in health risk behaviors such as the consumption of unhealthy food, physical inactivity, and problematic alcohol use (Rozmus et al., 2005).
-In Colombia, an alarmingly high percentage of university students is overweight or obese and the prevalence of these conditions has been associated with inappropriate nutrition (e.g., high in sugar and fat) and sedentary behavior (Salazar et al., 2020).
-Consistent with this notion, a recent study among first-semester Colombian freshmen found that a high percentage of students consume unhealthy food items and that most students reported not participating in sports (Mendez & Díaz, 2021).
-If not corrected, these behaviors may lead to hypertension, type 2 diabetes, and osteoarthritis (Luksy et al., 1996).
-Furthermore, many first-year students in Colombia report consuming alcohol on a weekly basis as they are often exposed to opportunities for the initiation and increase of alcohol use (Mendez & Díaz, 2021), highlighting the need to significantly reduce this behavior to prevent negative health effects.
-If problematic alcohol use among freshmen is not prevented or addressed, it may lead to an early decline of health as well as to academic, familial, and social difficulties (Kuntsche et al., 2017).
-Moreover, previous experiences with alcohol as well as expected effects from drinking have been associated with present alcohol use among Colombian undergraduate students (González-Ospina et al., 2020).
-In addition, Mora-Ríos and Natera (2001) reported that positive alcohol expectancies were related to greater alcohol intake among Mexican college students.
-As such, students are at high risk of behaving and expecting to behave in risky manners during their first semester at university (Jaimes & Díaz, 2014).
+During their first semester at university, many students tend to engage in health risk behaviors such as the consumption of unhealthy food, physical inactivity, and problematic alcohol use [1].
+In Colombia, an alarmingly high percentage of university students is overweight or obese and the prevalence of these conditions has been associated with inappropriate nutrition (e.g., high in sugar and fat) and sedentary behavior [2].
+Consistent with this notion, a recent study among first-semester Colombian freshmen found that a high percentage of students consume unhealthy food items and that most students reported not participating in sports [3].
+If not corrected, these behaviors may lead to hypertension, type 2 diabetes, and osteoarthritis [4].
+Furthermore, many first-year students in Colombia report consuming alcohol on a weekly basis as they are often exposed to opportunities for the initiation and increase of alcohol use [3], highlighting the need to significantly reduce this behavior to prevent negative health effects.
+If problematic alcohol use among freshmen is not prevented or addressed, it may lead to an early decline of health as well as to academic, familial, and social difficulties [5].
+Moreover, previous experiences with alcohol as well as expected effects from drinking have been associated with present alcohol use among Colombian undergraduate students [6].
+In addition, Mora-Ríos and Natera [7] reported that positive alcohol expectancies were related to greater alcohol intake among Mexican college students.
+As such, students are at high risk of behaving and expecting to behave in risky manners during their first semester at university [8].

-2. Influences on Health Behaviors and Expectations
+1.1.
+Influences on Health Behaviors and Expectations